sandy366/LearnAI-KnowledgeMiningBootcamp/labs/lab-bot-business-documents.md

 > While this is a simple bot, this [gif](../resources/images/lab-bot/retrieving-cognitive-attrributes.gif) provides some inspiration for what a solution could look like in a real estate scenario.
 Hopefully, it gives you some inspiration for what's possible.
 You could also integrate this into a web app, here is a [WebMD example](http://webmedsearch.azurewebsites.net/) and a [Seismic data example](http://seismicsearch.azurewebsites.net/).

-The image belows describes the bot created in this lab.
+The image below describes the bot created in this lab.
 Please notice that:

 + If you click on a chat message, the Bot Emulator will show you the JSON file of that interaction
 + The Log window shows you the status of the interactions